 Whether it be a system crash, or a natural disaster, or a theft or possibly a fire?
 Yes, you might be insured, but what do you do when hundreds of clients’ files are lost and you need to start from scratch?
 An inadequate disaster recovery plan could incur significant businesses costs.

 IT Disaster Recovery is critical part of an organisation to ensure the business stays operational in the face of data loss or infrastructure failure.
 Empower IT Solutions disaster recovery consulting services have been designed to analyse a wide range of potential risks and offer the best plan and processes to minimise risks from events that are outside your span of control.

 Business continuity is the main talk of the town in an age where data is essential for continuity.
 If you are a business operating in 2016 and believe that technology is the strongest differentiator for competitiveness, then you are right.
 But that is the least of it, what happens when all your time and effort is put in, and a disaster occurs?

-Empower IT Business Continuity services include assessing your current business continuity plan against your company objectives, development of an optimised business continuity strategy, analyse your ability to meet the business continuity plan and advising the steps to reduce exposure to business risks by way of infrastructure planning.
+Empower IT Solutions business continuity services include assessing your current business continuity plan against your company objectives, development of an optimised business continuity strategy, analyse your ability to meet the business continuity plan and advising the steps to reduce exposure to business risks by way of infrastructure planning.

 The most basic thing you can do is find out exactly what you work with, from equipment, to connections to services, etc. How can a business ensure protection without knowing what to protect?